oscarhcaballero/todolistapi-laravel/README.md

 # DOCTORALIA Test - TODO List API

 ## Instructions for installation
-Open a terminal in your machine and clone te repository:
+Open a Ubuntu terminal in your machine and clone the repository:

     git clone https://github.com/oscarhcaballero/todolistapi-laravel